aaalexlit/cc-evidences-api/doc/db.md

 [asymmetric semantic search](https://www.sbert.net/examples/applications/semantic-search/README.html#symmetric-vs-asymmetric-semantic-search)
 (ie query is shorter than corpus entries and flipping them with each other doesn't make sense)
 [msmarco-distilbert-base-tas-b](https://huggingface.co/sebastian-hofstaetter/distilbert-dot-tas_b-b256-msmarco)
-model [[3]](#references) tuned for dot-product was chosen for semantic embeddings calculation for abstract based index
+model[^3] tuned for dot-product was chosen for semantic embeddings calculation for abstract based index
 *Why this model?*
 - Models tuned for dot-product prefer the retrieval of longer passages than the cosine-similarity ones.
 - The model shows good speed and quality on the benchmarks